ome/omero-web-apps-examples/react-webapp/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+Once you `eject`, you cannot go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you are not satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+At this point you are on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+You do not have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you should not feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you could not customize it when you are ready for it.

 ## Learn More